Pabasa (ritual): Origins

 Before evolving into the contemporary ritual, early forms of the Pabasa were introduced to the various indigenous peoples of the archipelago by Spanish friars spreading the Christian faith.
 Over the period of Spanish colonial rule from the late 16th century until 1898, indigenous Filipinos adapted the religious chanting of the Spanish priests and incorporated it to the ancient custom of singing epics during celebrations.
 The vocal singing style has in many ways, preserved the pre-Hispanic singing techniques of the main groups of the country, like the Tagalog, Kapampangan, Ilocano and Bicolano ethnic groups.

 Duration

 The reading and chanting ritual, which is more common in rural areas, may be sponsored by local religious organisations.
 The Pabasa is done continuously day and night and usually lasts for three consecutive days.
 The Pabasa may begin on Palm Sunday or Holy Monday, the second day of Holy Week; or it may also start in the afternoon of Maundy Thursday.
 The pabasa usually ends on Good Friday on 12 noon or before 3:00 PM PHT (GMT+8) – the traditional hour of Jesus' death on the cross (or even as late as Black Saturday, the penultimate day of Holy Week).

-Tunes
+Punto (tunes)

-The tunes used in the chanting are generally not sight sung (singing by interpreting the notes in a sheet music) but rather chanted using the memory.
+The original punto (tunes) used in the chanting are generally not sight sung (singing by interpreting the notes in a sheet music), but rather chanted by memory.
+Other punto are based on the melodies of old popular songs, like Aloha 'Oe.